 By the fall of 1958 Bonnie was back home regrouping in Seattle -- and that's when she crossed paths with a local promotion man, Bob Reisdorff, who worked for a record wholesaler, C&C Distributing.
 On the side, Reisdorff had dreams of forming his own label, and by the end of the year he'd brought Bonnie in as a partner to help guide the Dolton Records company.

-And that combination of Reisdorff's promotional skills couple with Bonnie's studio production acumen would quickly achieve great things: working from Joe Boles' Custom Recording studio in West Seattle, the label's debut -- a recording of "Come Softly To Me" (by the Olympia teen doo-wop trio known as the Fleetwoods) -- rocketed to international hit status.
-And that disc's (No. 2) position on Billboard's pop charts was soon surpassed by the Fleetwood's (No. 1) international hit, "Mr. Blue."
-And from there, Dolton's streak of success continued with national hits for other Northwest teen bands including the Frantics and Little Bill and the Bluenotes.
+And that combination of Reisdorff's promotional skills couple with Bonnie's studio production acumen would quickly achieve great things: working from Joe Boles' Custom Recording studio in West Seattle, the label's debut -- a recording of "Come Softly to Me" by the Olympia teen doo-wop trio known as the Fleetwoods -- rocketed to international hit status.
+And that disc's No. 1 position on Billboard's pop charts was soon equaled by the Fleetwood's second international hit, "Mr. Blue."
+From there, Dolton's streak of success continued with national hits for other Northwest teen bands including the Frantics and Little Bill and the Bluenotes.

 All this action (and wealth) came so fast and furious for the young company that, alas, Bonnie and Reisdorff soon began to butt heads.
 Even though the March 5, 1960, The Cash Box magazine showed the duo as all smiles on their cover, when the influential radio-man, Bill Gavin, saluted Dolton's efforts by naming her as his "Top Producer" of the year, Reisdorff was irked.
 Although Reisdorff easily acknowledged her studio skills, he'd begun to resent that she was actively scouting, signing, and recording area talents including Spokane's rockabilly singer, Gary Hodge, and a couple local black groups, the Playboys and the Four Pearls who all saw Dolton releases.
 (Intriguingly, one published account even asserts that Jimmy "Jimi" Hendrix's teen band, James Thomas and his Tomcats, were also courted by Bonnie (Willix).
 Perhaps due to Dolton's infighting, the band's Boles sessions (which occurred after Hendrix split to join the army in 1961) were ultimately issued as a 45 by Seattle's Nolta Records.)